 The roadside inspection is a primary force which ensures that CMV vehicles and drivers operate safely on the highways.
 In a continuing effort to employ performance based strategies that will reduce the number of CMV crashes, one of the most effective remains the roadside inspection program.
 The roadside inspection program employs a degree of selection randomness, which serves as a strong compliance incentive to all motor carriers and their drivers.
 Additionally, data collected from the roadside inspection effort provides important information of compliance trends, which enables the appropriate allocation of resources.
 The roadside inspection program is also an integral part of the compliance review program.
-Unsafe carrier management and safety practices identified at roadside are tracked and evaluated through Federal data bases for further carrier review.
+Unsafe carrier management and safety practices identified at roadside are tracked and evaluated through federal data bases for further carrier review.
 The roadside inspection program is also an effective means of identifying hazardous material carriers that operate unsafely in the state, and ensures that violators are brought into compliance through enforcement of the Federal Motor Carrier Safety Regulations and Hazardous Material Regulations.
-Additionally, inspectors seek overloaded CMVs, in an effort to protect the motoring public from dangerous vehicles, and unqualified drivers.
+Additionally, inspectors seek overloaded CMVs, in an effort to protect the motoring public from dangerous vehicles and unqualified drivers.

-LSP enforces the registration requirements and financial responsibilities identified in 49 CFR 350.201(t) 1 and 2 during all roadside inspections.
+LSP enforces the registration requirements and financial responsibilities identified in 49 CFR 350.201(s) 1 and 2 during all roadside inspections.
 LSP has a strict policy requiring all inspectors to check the carrier's operating authority and financial responsibility requirements during every inspection, in addition to enforcing Federal OOS orders.
 Inspectors will utilize Query Central to verify all status checks.
 Upon verification, any vehicle discovered to be operating without the required operating authority, or beyond the scope of the motor carrier's operating authority, will be placed out of service.
 In addition, inspectors are also required to conduct driver's license status checks on all CMV drivers, during every stop.
-Any driver found to be operating a CMV without a valid driver's license of the proper class required, will be placed out of service until such time the violation is corrected.
+Any driver found to be operating a CMV without a valid driver's license of the proper class required, will be placed out of service until such time as the violation is corrected.

-LSP has 87 full-time NAS-Certified inspectors that perform roadside inspections in conjunction with enforcement activities.
-Additional support is provided by 52 NAS-Certified inspectors that support roadside inspection efforts primarily on an overtime basis.
+LSP has 67 full-time NAS-Certified inspectors who perform roadside inspections in conjunction with enforcement activities.
+Additional support is provided by 51 NAS-Certified inspectors who support roadside inspection efforts, primarily on an overtime basis.

-In FFY 2019, Louisiana's roadside inspection program will continue concentrating on driver-focused inspections, aimed at removing fatigued and impaired drivers.
+In FFY 2021, Louisiana's roadside inspection program will continue concentrating on driver-focused inspections, aimed at removing fatigued, impaired, and unqualified drivers.
 This emphasis is in recognition of the evidence that operator condition/error continues to play a significant factor in CMV crashes, and will be the primary focus of Level III, driver-only inspections.
-LSP will attempt to meet or exceed FMCSA's recommended number of Level I and Level III inspections performed (at least 33% Level III and 25% Level I), however, inspectors may perform any Level inspection necessary, as circumstances dictate.
-Additionally, LSP will enforce FMCSA's new ELD mandate during all roadside and enforcement activities.
+LSP will attempt to meet or exceed FMCSA's recommended number of Level I and Level III inspections performed (at least 33% Level III and 25% Level I).
+However, inspectors may perform any Level inspection necessary, as circumstances dictate.
+LSP will continue to enforce FMCSA's ELD mandate during all roadside and enforcement activities.
+Additionally, LSP requires all inspectors to utilize eRODS when an ELD is present.
+The utilization of Webservices and successful data transfers are critical to safety and the efficient enforcement of the hours of service regulations.
+The target goal is to use eRODS whenever possible, which currently has a utilization rate of 25-49%, with a projected goal increase to 50-75%.